octree-gva/decidim-module-geo/website/docs/user-documentation/automatic-scopes.md

 ---

 # Automatic Scopes

-A recurrent task can assign auto-magically points to a region.
-This allows you to ask one thing less for the participant, and still map correctly the information.
+A recurring task can automatically assign points to a region.
+This removes an extra step for participants while ensuring accurate mapping of information.

-## What it does?
+## What It Does

-Following the following rules, an automatic check will bind a resource to a shape.
+An automatic check will bind a resource to a shape based on the following conditions:

 - If the space (assembly, process) does not have scope enabled
 - If the component does not have any scope enabled
-- Then: All meetings, debates, accountability results, proposals that have a geolocation will be mapped automatically to a scope.
+- Then, all meetings, debates, accountability results, and proposals with geolocation will be mapped automatically to a scope.

-### Use case: Participatory Budget
+### Use Case: Participatory Budget

-On a proposal phase for a participatory budget, you can active geolocated proposals.
-Once participant propose, they will be able to map an address.
-After a while beeing published, an external process will check if this point is inside one of your scopes, and will assign it.
+In a proposal phase for participatory budgeting, you can enable geolocated proposals.
+When participants submit proposals, they can map an address.
+After publication, an external process will verify if the point falls within one of your scopes and will assign it accordingly.